Maternity employment insurance

 Note that parents in Canada can now take up to 18 months of maternity leave, the payouts just get spread out over that period.

 Most couples choose to take the leave one after the other but you could take it at the same time if you wanted.
 Whoever has the better top up benefits should take more time off, but try telling that to the woman who just carried and delivered a baby.

 Once you have dependents, life insurance is an absolute must.
-Our children depend on our income to get by so have a policy in place that will leave them with enough money to get by until they become self-dependent adults.
+Our children depend on our income, so be sure to have a policy in place that will leave them with enough money to get by until they become self-dependent adults.